-A trader should know the average transaction price in order to understand the level at which the breakeven point comes, that is, when the trading position climbs into the positive territory.
+A trader should know the average transaction price to understand the level at which the breakeven point comes, that is when the trading position climbs into the positive territory.

-When we take one long position at a price of 1.5000, without any calculations we know that if we find the rate below 1.5000 we will have a floating loss, and if the rate is above 1.5000 we will have the floating profit.
+When we take one long position for 1.5000, without any calculations we know that if we find the rate below 1.5000 we will have a floating loss, and if the rate is above 1.5000 we will have the floating profit.
 But if we take a long position at 1.5000, we will take a few more of them at the following levels: 1.4975, 1.4950, 1.4925 and 1.4900, we will be able to calculate that the breakeven point is at the following level:

 (1.5000 + 1.4975 + 1.4950 + 1.4925 + 1.4900) / 5 = 1.4950

 Thus, regardless of when the price will return to the mark of 1.4950 and will go higher, the position will become profitable.
 At 1.5000 mark, where we opened the very first deal, we will already have a tangible profit.

 IN WHAT CIRCUMSTANCES DO TRADERS AVERAGE THE POSITION?